Saturday, August 18, 2012

 Construction and Finish (9.5)

-Slim, Simple, Sexy or the three SSS's.
+Slim, Simple, Sexy or the three S's.
 The three best fitting words that describe this wonderfully made piece of usable art.
-Easily concealable in a briefcase, or backpack, you won't have to worry about a bulge or worse, it falling out.
+Easily concealable in a briefcase, or backpack; you won't have to worry about a bulge or worse, it falling out.
 The best part, and another feature I've yet to see on any other pen leather products, is the use of material to clip on to anything.
 This is a feature on the back of only the Penvelope Two, and is handy to clip onto anything and everything where you'd like to take your pens.

 Shown on the back of a backpack.